 Discharge refers to the termination of an employee based on misconduct such as rule or policy violations or unsatisfactory performance.
 Generally, an employee will be provided with notice through counseling and/or written documentation when the employee's job performance is not meeting expectations and prior to discharge.
-Generally, an employee will also receive notice through the issuance of counseling or disciplinary action if the employee is violating IHLS rules or policies.
+Generally, an employee will also receive notice through issuance of counseling or disciplinary action.

+If the employee is violating IHLS rules or policies.
 However, in some cases, discharge will occur after a single violation of rules or policies with no prior advance notice, depending upon the severity of the infraction.
 Generally, a recommendation for discharge must be reviewed by the Human Resources representative and approved by the Executive Director and may also be subject to board approval.
 There may be times when employee safety and business operations are at risk, and the need for an immediate decision is necessary.
-In this case, the Executive Director will make the necessary decision for immediate dismissal will be given to the board at the next regularly scheduled board meeting.
+In this case, the Executive Director will make the necessary decision for immediate termination and inform the Board President of the decision.
+The staff report for the immediate dismissal will be given to the board at the next regularly scheduled board meeting.